mbourque/ifx_customizer/README.md

 dist/ifx_catalog_manager.exe
 ```

 Double-click the executable or run it from a terminal.
 No Python installation needed.
+Bypass the warning.

 ---